Contents On This Page

-The whole processes starts from the matrix.
+The whole processes start with the matrix.
 The matrix or nail root can be found underneath the cuticle.

 The cuticle is that tiny fold of skin that helps to protect new nail cells from bacterial or fungal infection.

-When these new cells are formed in the matrix, they pushes the old cells out which then hardens alongside with the new cells…
+When these new cells are formed in the matrix, they push the old cells out, which then hardens alongside with the new cells…

-As they hardens, they grows out as nail plate from the cuticle and lay on the nail beds which are richly supplied with blood vessels.
+As they harden, they grow out as nail plate from the cuticle and lay on the nail beds which are richly supplied with blood vessels.